builderscon/builderscon/HOWTO-Onsite-Operations.md

 If possible, announce current status for each room on online media such as twitter/slack/IRC, so that attendees can decide if they can/should take the time to move to a different room

+# Swags

+Handling conference swags is an important part of conferences that has sponsorship.
+As an organizer keep in mind that it is an important responsibility for you to make sure that as many attendees as possible go home with your sponsors' swag: this is at least part of the reason your sponsors are sponsoring you.

+To maximize the chances of your attendees taking your swag with them, it is recommended that you prepare a set of swags (possibly in a bag so it's easy to take home) that can easily be picked up.

+There are services that do this for you before hand: you send them boxes of swags from various sponsors and bags to place them in, and they do the manual labor of putting them together in one piece.

+If for whatever reason you cannot afford to outsource this to such services, you will have to arrange your staff to do this for you.

+TODO: Add ways we have been doing this?